diogro/expressionVariance-manuscript/main.md

 We use gene-level statistics capturing evolutionary and population variation to link processes that potentially influence variation in gene expression to the observed variance rank.
 We focus on three gene-level measures: nucleotide diversity ($\pi$), gene expression connectivity, and the proportion of substitutions that are adaptive ($\alpha$).
 Nucleotide diversity is used as a proxy for cis-regulation sites, and we expect variation to increase with diversity.
-Here, we find a partial Spearman correlation of 0.184 (p < 10\textsuperscript{-3}).
+Here, we use a partial Spearman correlation to account for any potential residual effect of mean expression and find a partial correlation between gene expression variance and $\pi$ of 0.184 (p < 10\textsuperscript{-3}).
 Connectivity, a proxy for regulatory interactions with other genes and of selective constraints [@Mahler2017-bb], in turn, should be negatively correlated with variation, as highly connected genes are expected to be more constrained in their variability.
 The resulting partial Spearman correlation is -0.024 (p $\approx$ 6 \times 10\textsuperscript{-3}).
 Finally, we find a partial Spearman correlation of -0.046 (p $\approx$ 10\textsuperscript{-3}) for the proportion of substitutions that are adaptive.
-In spite of all of these associations being significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and gene expression variance.
+Although all associations are significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and gene expression variance.

 ## How do molecular signatures of gene regulation relate to gene expression variance?

 We assess how local epigenetic features relate to gene expression variance.
-We use each gene, including the surrounding 10kb on both ends, to calculate the proportion of gene regions that correspond to epigenetic signatures of gene regulation defined through ChromHMM [@ernst2012chromhmm] chromatin states.
-Chromatin states associated with distal (i.e., non-promoter) gene regulation are positively correlated with the gene expression variance rank metric, regardless of whether the regulatory effect on gene expression is positive or negative [KG supp fig 1].
-For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted p < 0.05) [KG supp fig 1].
-As expected, the proportion of gene regions made up of repressed genomic states is inversely correlated with mean expression of the gene, and the proportion of gene regions made up of enhancers is positively correlated with the mean expression of genes [KG supp fig 1].
-Histone modifications associated with active promoters, as well as transcribed states, are inversely correlated with gene expression variance, whereas they are positively correlated with the mean expression [KG supp fig 1].
-Taken together, these results are compatible with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.
+We use each gene, including the surrounding 10 kb on both ends, to calculate the proportion of gene regions that correspond to epigenetic signatures of gene regulation defined through ChromHMM [@ernst2012chromhmm] chromatin states.
+Chromatin states associated with distal (i.e., non-promoter) gene regulation are positively correlated with the across-study variance rank, regardless of whether the regulatory effect on gene expression is positive or negative (@fig:lineplot; see also "across-study" correlations in supplementary fig. 1A).
+For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted p < 0.05).
+Histone modifications associated with active promoters, as well as transcribed states, are inversely correlated with gene expression variance (supplementary fig. 1A), whereas they are positively correlated with the mean rank (supplementary fig. 1B).
+Taken together, these results are compatible with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than the overall active transcriptional state of a gene region, as is the case with mean gene expression.

-We also explore the relationship between tissue-specific chromatin states and SD rank and contrast these tissue-level analyses to the cross-tissue analysis outlined above.
-Many of the cross-tissue correlations are recapitulated at the tissue level, including a strong and highly consistent positive correlation between the proportion of gene regions made up of enhancer states and that gene’s expression variance, and an inverse relationship between gene expression variance and histone marks associated with gene transcription [KG supp fig 2].
-Two blood associations stand out as being different from the consistent effects across the other tissue-level and cross-tissue associations.
-First, the weak promoter state is positively correlated with gene expression variance in all comparisons except blood.
-Second, the consistent inverse correlation of gene expression variance with weak transcription is reversed in blood, such that there is a positive correlation between histone marks associated with weak transcription and blood gene expression variance [KG supp fig 2].
-Taken together, these results suggest that, rather than genes with a bivalent promoter state (i.e., poised genes) exhibiting more expression variance, blood high-variance genes are more likely already expressed at basal levels (i.e., weakly transcribed).
+We also explore the relationship between tissue-specific ChromHMM chromatin states and SD rank and contrast these tissue-level analyses to the across-study analysis outlined above.
+Many of the across-study correlations are recapitulated at the tissue-specific level, including a strong and highly consistent positive correlation between the proportion of gene regions made up of enhancer states and that gene’s expression variance, and an inverse relationship between gene expression variance and histone marks associated with gene transcription  (supplementary fig. 1A).
+Two blood associations stand out as being different from the consistent effects across the other tissue-level and across-study associations.
+First, the weak (i.e., histone marks associated with both activating and repressive functions) promoter state is positively correlated with gene expression variance in all comparisons except blood.
+Second, the consistent inverse correlation of gene expression variance with weak transcription is reversed in blood, such that there is a positive correlation between histone marks associated with weak transcription and blood gene expression variance (supplementary fig. 1A).
+Taken together, these results suggest that, rather than genes with a bivalent promoter state (i.e., poised genes) exhibiting more expression variance, blood high-variance genes are more likely already expressed at basal levels (i.e., weakly transcribed), as discussed previously [@Rogatsky2014-bi].

-The universal promoter chromatin state is inversely associated with gene expression variance, in line with our result that genes that are ubiquitously expressed and involved in housekeeping functions are enriched in the low variance genes.
-However, interestingly in both adipose and liver tissues, the tissue-specific promoter state is positively correlated with the tissue-level gene expression variance [KG supp fig 2].
-This could be reflective of the necessity for rapid environmental responses at key expressed genes in these metabolic tissues [ref?].
-Taken together, XX...
+Immediate early genes (IEGs) respond quickly to external signals without requiring _de novo_ protein synthesis, and a bivalent state has been reported to be associated with IEG promoters [reviewed in @Bahrami2016-dx].
+Given our results that genes with high expression variance are enriched for cellular signaling and response mechanisms (fig 3 A), and bivalent promoter states are correlated with the gene expression variance rank (supplementary fig. 1A), we hypothesized that IEGs would be enriched within genes in the top expression variance ranks.
+This was the case for all tissue-level gene expression variance ranks (enrichment ratios range from 3.3-8.8, Bonferroni-adjusted hypergeometric p < 0.05), except for in blood (enrichment ratio = 1.2, hypergeometric p = 0.3).
+Thus, once again blood stands out when attempting to understand genomic regulatory drivers of expression variance.
+In all, while high-variance genes are generally shared across tissues and enriched for immune and environmental signaling pathways, it seems that the gene regulatory mechanisms governing their expression are distinct between immune cell types and other tissues studied here.

 ## Linking expression variance and disease

-To explore the link between expression variance and disease, we use the gene annotations derived from a probabilistic transcriptome-wide association study (PTWAS @Zhang2020-cl).
+To explore the link between expression variance and disease, we use the gene annotations derived from a probabilistic transcriptome-wide association study (PTWAS) [@Zhang2020-cl].
-Using the list of significant gene-trait pairs at 5% FDR provided by Zhang et al. [-@Zhang2020-cl], we performed a hypergeometric enrichment test for the top 5% high- and low-variance genes in our across-tissue rank and in all tissue-specific gene variance ranks.
+Using the list of significant gene-trait pairs at 5% FDR provided by Zhang et al. [-@Zhang2020-cl], we performed a hypergeometric enrichment test for the top 5% high- and low-variance genes in our across-study rank and in all tissue-specific gene variance ranks.
-Despite their overall high similarity, we use both across-tissue and tissue-specific ranks because some genes only appear in the tissue-specific rank due to their limited tissue-specific gene expression.
+Despite their overall high similarity, we use both across-study and tissue-specific ranks because some genes only appear in the tissue-specific rank due to their limited tissue-specific gene expression.
-In the high-variance group, we find no enrichment in the across-tissue rank, but we do find enrichment of genes annotated for allergy, immune disease, and endocrine system disease among the high variance genes in several tissue-specific variance ranks.
+In the high-variance group, we find no enrichment in the across-study rank, but we do find enrichment of genes annotated for allergy, immune disease, and endocrine system disease among the high-variance genes in several tissue-specific variance ranks.
 Among high-variance genes in the colon rank, we see enrichment for endocrine system disease (1.77-fold, hypergeometric test, p < 10\textsuperscript{-4}).
-Among high-variance genes in immune cell rank, we see enrichment for endocrine system disease (1.67-fold, hypergeometric test, p < 10\textsuperscript{-3}), allergy (1.7-fold, hypergeometric test, p < 10\textsuperscript{-3}), and immune disease (1.32-fold, hypergeometric test, p < 10\textsuperscript{-2}).
+Among high-variance genes in the immune cell tissue rank, we see enrichment for endocrine system disease (1.67-fold, hypergeometric test, p < 10\textsuperscript{-3}), allergy (1.7-fold, hypergeometric test, p < 10\textsuperscript{-3}), and immune disease (1.32-fold, hypergeometric test, p < 10\textsuperscript{-2}).
 Among high-variance genes in the thyroid rank, we see enrichment for endocrine system disease (1.9-fold, hypergeometric test, p < 10\textsuperscript{-5}), allergy (1.85-fold, hypergeometric test, p < 10\textsuperscript{-4}), and immune disease (1.45-fold, hypergeometric test, p < 10\textsuperscript{-4}).
 These are all quite similar and suggest a stable pattern of high-variance gene expression across these tissues, with enrichment for these three classes of diseases.
 The link with immune diseases is expected given the high enrichment for immune-related genes in the high-variance group [@Hagai2018-fu].
-As for the low-variance group, we found strong enrichment for genes associated with psychiatric and neurological disorders in the across-tissue rank and in some tissue-specific ranks (breast, liver, and stomach; ~1.2-fold enrichment, hypergeometric test, p < 0.05, for all cases).
+As for the low-variance group, we found strong enrichment for genes associated with psychiatric and neurological disorders in the across-study rank and in some tissue-specific ranks (breast, liver, and stomach; ~1.2-fold enrichment, hypergeometric test, p < 0.05, for all cases).
 The psychiatric disease link is consistent with previous work [@Mar2011-dr] and is discussed below; however, the enrichment among the low-variance genes is weaker.

 # Discussion